-This one is super easy, and you can buy pool noodles in several different colors.
+This draft stopper is super easy, and you can buy pool noodles in several different colors.
 You can get two draft stoppers out of a single pool noodle.
 To make it, measure the length of the bottom of your door.
 You don’t want to leave any additional room or your door won’t close.
 Mark this measurement on your pool noodle.

 Cut your pool noodle where you made your mark.
 Next, you’ll slit your pool noodle open lengthwise while being careful to not cut all of the way through it.
 Gently pry open your pool noodle until you can fit it around your door.
 Slide it on until it reaches the far end of the door.
 Carefully test to see if your door still closes.
 If not, you may have to shave the pool noodle down, but it should collapse on itself until it’s the right height because the foam isn’t dense.
-This will block out any drafts, and you get a double layer of protection.
+This will block out any drafts, and you get a double layer of protection with this draft stopper.

-Pool noodles are an inexpensive stopper that you can use for many years, and they fit different gap sizes.
+Pool noodles are an inexpensive draft stopper that you can use for many years, and they fit different gap sizes.

 3. Patchwork Quilt Draft Stopper

-This homey stopper is great for rustic decor.
+This homey draft stopper is great for rustic decor.
 You can sew it by hand or with your sewing machine.
 To make it, you’ll need up to 10 different fabrics with stripes, patterns, and solids, lining fabric, fabric scissors, needle, thread, crushed walnut shells, and a sewing machine if you plan on using one.

 You want to cut 4-inch by 11-inch squares in each of your 10 different fabrics.
 Lay your fabric out on their 11-inch sides and pin them together in a row.
 Sew along the 11-inch sides.
 You want to press all of your seams to one side so you’ll have a neat finished product.
 Get your lining fabric and cut it so it’s 11 inches by 35.5 inches.

 Pin your lining fabric to your patchwork fabric with the right side of the patchwork fabric facing up.
 Take both pieces of fabric and fold them long ways in half.
 Pin it together to hold it in place, and carefully sew around the fabric’s perimeter.
 Remember to leave a 3-inch opening along one of your short ends.
-Open your crushed walnut shells and fill the stopper, leaving around an inch of room.
-Finally, use a slip stitch to close up the end of the stopper.
+Open your crushed walnut shells and fill the draft stopper, leaving around an inch of room.
+Finally, use a slip stitch to close up the end of the draft stopper.